Monty/mdbook-from-HTML-ebook/src/chapter-02.md

 some great hoax or fraud, though what its object might be I could not imagine.
-It seemed altogether past belief that anyone could make such a will, or that they would pay such a sum for doing anything so simple as copying out the *Encyclopædia Britannica*.
-Vincent Spaulding did what he could to cheer me up, but by bedtime I had reasoned myself out of the whole thing.
+It seemed altogether past belief that anyone could make such a will, or that they would pay such a sum for doing anything so simple as copying out the
+<em>Encyclopædia Britannica</em> Vincent Spaulding did what he could to cheer me
+up, but by bedtime I had reasoned myself out of the whole thing.
 However, in the morning I determined to have a look at it anyhow, so I bought a penny bottle of ink, and with a quill-pen, and seven sheets of foolscap paper, I